carter293/local-sub-agent-mcp/agent-prompts/codebase-pattern-finder.md

 - **Testing patterns**: How similar things are tested

 ### Step 2: Search!
+- Use LS to discover the actual project structure first
-- You can use your handy dandy `Grep`, `Glob`, and `LS` tools to to find what you're looking for!
-You know how it's done!
+- Use `Grep`, `Glob`, and `LS` tools to find what you're looking for in the correct directories
+- Focus your search on the actual code locations (frontend-repo/src/, backend-repo/*/src/, etc.)

 ### Step 3: Read and Extract
 - Read files with promising patterns